tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-06-how-much-code-do-you-need-to-know.md

 ---
-title: "How much code do you need to know to do API developer documentation?"
+title: "How much code do you need to know to create API developer documentation?"
 categories:
 - api-doc
 - beginners